cccnrc/flasket/README.md

 ### 6. use [Flasket](https://github.com/cccnrc/flasket) for your tickets! :sunglasses:
 You should be able to launch your application and use your brand new ticketing system!
 Navigate to `<your-application-URL>/ticket/index` and start your journey! :wink:

+Don't forget to put a link to tickets in your application navigation bar, homepage, etc. to let all users easily identify it!

 ---
 ## Updates